khalilliu/awesome-github-repos/data.md

 *   [leomoon-studios/wiki-go](https://github.com/leomoon-studios/wiki-go) - A modern, feature-rich, databaseless flat-file wiki platform built with Go.

-*   [jeanchristophe13v/PageTalk](https://github.com/jeanchristophe13v/PageTalk) - PageTalk is a beautiful browser extension that allows you to use Gemini to read page content and have multiple conversations.
+*   [jeanchristophe13v/PageTalk](https://github.com/jeanchristophe13v/PageTalk) - PageTalk is a beautiful browser extension that allows you to use AI to read page content and have multiple conversations.

 *   [eyaltoledano/claude-task-master](https://github.com/eyaltoledano/claude-task-master) - An AI-powered task-management system you can drop into Cursor, Lovable, Windsurf, Roo, and others.